TejasO72/Pokemon_Game/README.md

 - **Modularity**: Each class has a specific role, promoting code organization
 - **Code Reuse**: Methods like `calculateDamage` used across different contexts

-## 🚀 Future Enhancements

-- Graphical User Interface
-- More Pokémon and moves
-- Save/Load game feature
-- Multiplayer battles

 ## 🛠️ How to Run

-1. Compile all Java files
+1. Compile all Java files using an IDE
 2. Run the `Main` class
 3. Follow on-screen prompts to play the game